 The charge on your utility bill is based on your consumption for the billing period, which is calculated per kilowatt-hour (kWh).
 This charge does not include any costs or services related to delivery of the energy to your home or business.

 *Monthly cost estimates based on a typical residential consumer’s electricity bill in Alberta.
 Costs will vary depending upon the distribution service area, the municipality where you live, your energy use and billing period.*

-Rates shown above are the energy rates charged to utility customers who have selected a variable RRO rate with a competitive retailer in price per kilowatt-hour (kWh).
-If a customer does not choose a retail contract for utility service, that service is typically provided by the “default supply provider” and will be charged a variable RRO rate.
+Rates shown above are the energy rates charged to customers who receive service under an RRO rate in price per kilowatt-hour (kWh).
+If a customer does not choose a retail contract for service, that service is typically provided by the regulated service provider and will be charged a variable RRO rate.
 To compare rates please visit the UCA website or call 310-4822.

 The delivery of electricity is regulated and won’t change from one retailer to the next.
 The AUC determines the delivery costs for transmission and distribution through a review process where the UCA represents retail customers in these proceedings.
 For more information about how rates are determined for transmission and distribution, please visit How rates are set.